The Costs of Traditional Offices vs Flexible Coworking

 - Mid-range fit-out

-Keep in mind that these values may change, based on individual company’s discretion.
+* Keep in mind that these values may change, based on the individual company’s discretion.
 The prices we’ve quoted are estimates based on our own research, and right at the time of publication.
-We encourage you do your own research based on your own needs, and hope that by sharing our own working and estimates we help you to develop an understanding on the involved costs of coworking and renting an office space.
+We encourage you to do your own research based on your own needs and hope that by sharing our own working and estimates we help you to develop an understanding of the involved costs of coworking and renting an office space.